lokaesshwar/Flight-Booking-Website-using-Angular/README.md

 # Flight-Booking-Website-ANGULAR-
-This website created by Angular and typescript
+This website is created by Angular and typescript